 Your score is likely to be ugly, but the collection of grasses, bunkers, twisted greens and the surrounding is stunning.
 I seem to get closer each year to my handicap when I play, though it’s certain to have something to do with better knowledge of the angles, bumps and pin positions.
 I have painfully learned where never to hit it.
 Yet, I dig the place, which is located at a grand resort complete with great dining, a classic spa, great service, a nearby casino and two other golf courses on the property.

 The Bear is amid a Michigan vacation paradise waiting for its victims.
 Fore I say, and for as long as I can swing a club.
 I’ll beat it yet.

 Greg Johnson has been writing about Michigan golf since 1982 primarily as the golf writer for The Grand Rapids Press and Booth Newspapers.
 He is a native of Three Rivers, grew up in St. Joseph, a graduate of Lake Michigan College in Benton Harbor and Michigan State University in East Lansing.
-An award-winning writer, he has lived in Hudsonville for the last 20 years and worked in Grand Rapids for the last 27 years.
+An award-winning writer, he has lived in Hudsonville and worked in Grand Rapids for more than 20 years.